adaapp-sd3/advanced-programming-2-PaulElcampeon/README.md

 ## <p align="center">Key Info</p>

+### Saving game.
+* Your game is automatically saved, so you need not worry about that.

 ### Your animals will die if you do not feed them.
 * Cows eat straw.
 * Sheep eat straw.